UW-Hydro/VIC/README.txt

 	Soil thermal node temperature can now be selected for output, via the key "OUT_SOIL_TNODE".
 If selected, the temperatures at all valid soil thermal nodes will be output.
+TJB

 Removed LAKE_MODEL compile-time option